Welcome in the wonderfully scented world of fragrance oils!

 As a matter of fact, as this "mottled" effect can be quite pretty, it is often achieved on purpose.
 If giving your candles a mottled effect is your intention, you should probably use mineral oil instead.
 It is commonly available and a lot less expensive than your precious fragrance oils.

 Be aware that using too much oil will result in a "sweating" or "bleeding" candle, with oil coming out from everywhere!
 It this happens, don't sweat it: wipe your candle regularly with kitchen paper during a few days until the excess oil is gone.
 When the bleeding has stopped, your candle should still be okay to burn.

-Every oil has a flash point (or ignition point), FP in short.
-That's the temperature at which it may catch fire.
-The same applies to synthetic oils.
+Every oil has a flash point (or ignition point), FP for short.
+That's the temperature at which it may catch fire if exposed to an open flame or a spark.
+The same applies to fragrance oils.